How to install cabinet hardware the right way so you don’t mess up the lovely finish on your new cabinets.

 This was me last week, putting the finishing touches on our master bathroom makeover.
 Instead of replacing the vanity, I painted it a dark gray (Valspar Crucible) and the finish looked so smooth and pretty.

-I had a drill in one hand and a package of the prettiest brass handles in the other, and it took everything I had to drill that first hole.
+I had a drill in one hand and a package of the prettiest brass handles in the other, and it took everything I had in me to drill that first hole.

 Why Install Cabinet Hardware?